Skip to main content

 How do we find out if an outdoor session is cancelled due to the weather?

-If you have paid for a session that was cancelled you will receive a refund.
+You will also receive a text/email notification from Mindbody when cancelled (provided you have them enabled).
+If you have paid for a session that was cancelled you will receive a credit to use for your next session.

 Indoor sessions proceed when it is raining.